Azure-Samples/ms-identity-java-spring-tutorial/1-Authentication/sign-in-b2c/README.md

 or download and extract the repository .zip file.

 > :warning: To avoid path length limitations on Windows, we recommend cloning into a directory near the root of your drive.
+> :warning: This sample comes with a pre-registered application for demo purposes.
+If you would like to use your own Azure AD B2C tenant and application, follow the steps below to register and configure the application on Azure portal.
+Otherwise, continue with the steps for Running the sample.
 <details>
-  <summary>Expand this section to see manual steps for configuring your own tenant:</summary>
+  <summary>Expand this section to seesteps for configuring your own tenant:</summary>

 ### Choose the Azure AD B2C tenant where you want to create your applications